pingcap/docs/tidb-cloud/migration-job.md

 ### Binlog

-If you perform incremental data migration, make you have enabled binlog, and the binlogs have been kept for more than 24 hours.
+If you perform incremental data migration, make sure you have enabled binlog, and the binlogs have been kept for more than 24 hours.

 ## Step 1: Go to the **Data Migration** page